 It will run and diagnose issues with the network/WiFi adapter, and also check on driver compatibility- in case they are the cause of the problems with network connectivity.

 Finally, when the diagnosis procedures are over, reboot the PC and see if the issue with dropping WiFi connections is resolved or persists.

-Check Out For the Most Recent Driver Updates
+Check For Recent Driver Updates

 On most occasions, WiFi drops in connectivity when the drivers’ for the WiFi adaptor are incompatible.
 If it happens to be the case, an update of the driver would be an instant solution to the problem with laptops dropping the WiFi connections.